focus-trap/focus-trap/.changeset/tidy-suns-notice.md

 ---
-'focus-trap': patch
+'focus-trap': minor
 ---

-Adding support for multiple elements to be passed in
+Adding support for multiple elements to be passed in #217